 San Diego, CA 92112-0128

 The request may be submitted in person or by mail.
-Information on court locations and business hours can be found here.
+Please refer to the court's locations and business hours information for addresses and hours of operation.

 Ex-parte Hearing Request for Accommodation